leagreguric/Cas-Simo/README.md

 2. **Overall<a name="_page3_x127.56_y150.65"></a> Description**
 1. **Product<a name="_page3_x127.56_y174.48"></a> Perspective**

 “Cas-Simo” is a standalone web application that allows users to play games of chance.
 Admins have control over the system and can monitor all activities.
-The user interface is designed to be intuitive and easy to use, with an Admin dashboard, User dashboard, and a homepage with all available games to be played.
+The user interface is designed to be intuitive and easy to use, a homepage with all available games to be played.
 Users will also be able to see their bet history and their current balance.
 “Cas-Simo” is a self-contained web application that will be hosted on a web server.
 It will be accessible through a web browser.

 2. **Product<a name="_page3_x127.56_y365.02"></a> Functions**